-Director: Dr. Stephen Hall Cell Phone: 205.516.4535 E-mail: BHMdirector@nobts.edu

-Classes meet at Valleydale Church, 2324 Valleydale Road,

-Birmingham, AL 35244

-Master's Degrees: MDiv and MACE

-Classes: Mondays; Tuesday and Thursday nights

-Library: NOBTS maintains a library collection of more than 2,600 volumes at the Birmingham center.
-Access to the John T. Christian Library in New Orleans is also available.
+Director: Dr. Stephen Hall E-mail: BHMdirector@nobts.edu Classes meet at Valleydale Church, 2324 Valleydale Road, Birmingham, AL 35244 Master's Degrees: MDiv and MACE Library: NOBTS maintains a library collection of more than 2,600 volumes at the Birmingham center.
+Access to the John T. Christian Library in New Orleans, including access to the NOBTS and Leavell College ebook collection and EBSCOHost database, is also available.
+Undergraduate Degrees:Associate of Arts in Church Ministry degree